allo-protocol/allo-v2/contracts/strategies/README.md

     - What steps are involved in changing the recipient's status from one state to another?
     - Are there any additional functions available to check or modify the recipient's status?

-### Allocate Function Logic (i.e. voting)
+### Allocation Logic

-Explain the logic for how the strategy will allow eligible entities to express an opinion about how the pool's funds should be allocated.
-This should include how entities are determined to be eligible to express an opinion, the logic for the allocate function, and any special considerations or conditions.
+Explain the logic for how the strategy will allow eligible allocators to express an opinion about how the pool's funds should be allocated.
+This should include how allocators are determined to be eligible, the logic for the allocate function, and any special considerations or conditions.

 #### Questions to answer